 \item The fourth term is a local contribution with an integral in the scale $\nu$ being performed \textit{above} the effective scale $\mu$, which will thus be absolutely convergent -- see Lemma~\ref{lem:term4}.

-\item The last term is the value of the local part of the expectation at $\mu=1$.
-This is the quantity that (modulo a constant) we would subtract if we were to perform a renormalisation procedure, which is why we denote it by counterterm, though it will \textit{not} be a counterterm present in the equation.
-We thus have to show that this contribution is finite.
-By naive power counting, one might expect that $\mfc_\eps(t)$ diverges like $\eps^{-1+2H}$.
-However, in Appendix~\ref{sec:B}, we show that for $t\neq0$, $\mfc_\eps(t)$ is actually finite uniformly in $\eps$.
-Moreover, we obtain a point-wise in $t$ estimate $|\mfc_\eps(t)| \lesssim t^{-1+2H}$ which states that the divergence at $t=0$ is integrable.
-This will be sufficient to trade it with the same blow up in $\mu$ when taking the convolution with $K_{2,\mu}$ -- see the proof of Lemma~\ref{lem:expDumbbell} below. \end{itemize} \end{remark}
+\auth{comment 1: this point was rewritten.} \item The fifth term is the value of the local part of the expectation at $\mu=1$.
+This is the quantity\footnote{Modulo a choice of finite $\eps$-independent constant}, which, if it gave a divergent contribution as $\eps \downarrow 0$, would have to be subtracted in our equation - that is renormalised.
+This is why we call this term a counterterm.

+However, in the end we will show we do not need to renormalise and indeed show that this contribution is finite.
+By naive power counting, one might expect that $\mfc_\eps$ diverges like $\eps^{-1+2H}$.
+However, in Lemma~\ref{lem:CT}, we show that the counterterm is actually finite uniformly in $\eps>0$ when working with the stationary force. \end{itemize} \end{remark}

+\begin{remark} In Lemma~\ref{lem:CT} we also show that for the non-stationary force coefficients (the enhancement of the derivative of the fBM), this last term gives a time-dependent counterterm, which we denote $\mfc^+_\eps(t)$, and which would satisfy a point-wise in $t$ estimate $|\mfc^+_\eps(t)| \lesssim t^{-1+2H}$.
+In particular, the counterterm would produce an integrable divergence for small times. \end{remark}